Drostina/EasyAwesomeWM/README.md

 ## Step 3

-copy which ever config you need ->
+Choose which ever config folders you need ->

 awesome, rofi or alacritty

-inside "home/username/.config"
+Copy them inside "home/username/.config"

 # How to use:
 When the installation has finished, you will find a file called "settings.lua" inside "home/username/.config/awesome"